 Mr. Jeffrey Wilson reports

-This news release has been reviewed by Michael Moore, PGeo, vice-president of exploration of Precipitate Gold, the qualified person for the technical information in this news release under National Instrument 43-101 standards.
+This news release has been reviewed by Michael Moore, vice-president, exploration, of Precipitate Gold, the qualified person for the technical information in this news release under National Instrument 43-101 standards.

 About Precipitate Gold Corp.

-Precipitate is a mineral exploration company focused on exploring and advancing its mineral property interests in the Pueblo Viejo mining camp and Tireo gold trend of the Dominican Republic.
-The company also maintains the Reef property, located immediately adjacent to Golden Predator's 3 Aces project in the Upper Hyland River area, Yukon.
-The company has entered into an option to purchase agreement with Golden Predator, whereby Golden Predator can earn a 100-per-cent interest in the Reef claims by making certain staged payments in cash and shares and warrants.
-Precipitate is also actively evaluating additional high-impact property acquisitions with the potential to expand the company's portfolio and increase shareholder value.
+Precipitate Gold is a mineral exploration company focused on exploring and advancing its mineral property interests in the Pueblo Viejo mining camp and the Tireo gold trend of the Dominican Republic.
+The company is exploring its 100-per-cent-owned Ponton and Juan de Herrera projects.
+The company has entered into an earn-in agreement with Barrick Gold Corp., whereby Barrick can earn a 70-per-cent interest in the company's Pueblo Grande project by incurring $10-million (U.S.) within six years and producing a qualifying prefeasibility study.
+Precipitate is also actively evaluating additional high-impact property acquisitions with the potential to expand the company's portfolio and increase shareholder value in the Dominican Republic and other favourable jurisdictions.

 We seek Safe Harbor.